tuzhucheng/MP-CNN-Variants/README.md

 │   └── GloVe/
 ```

-To run MP-CNN on the SICK dataset, use the following command:
+To run MP-CNN on the SICK dataset mimicking the original paper as closely as possible, use the following command:

 ```
-python main.py mpcnn.sick.model.castor --dataset sick --batch-size 32 --epochs 15
+python main.py mpcnn.sick.model.castor --dataset sick --epochs 19 --epsilon 1e-7 --dropout 0
 ```

+Note the original paper doesn't use dropout, so dropout = 0 mimics this behaviour.

+You should be able to obtain Pearson's p to be 0.8744 and Spearman's r to be 0.8183, slightly better than the results obtained in the paper.

 To run MP-CNN on the MSRVID dataset, use the following command:
 ```